bvinoth186/notes/2022-AWS0-Database-Specialty.md

 1. For Amazon RDS as a source – AWS recommends ensuring that backups are enabled to set up CDC.
 It is also recommended to ensure that the source database is configured to retain change logs for a sufficient time—24 hours is usually enough.

+1. In Rds, You should set TCP keepalive to low value, not high one.

+1. Enabling TCP keepalive parameters and setting them aggressively ensures that if your client is no longer able to connect to the database, then any active connections are quickly closed.
+This action allows the application to react appropriately, such as by picking a new host to connect to

+1. Set JDBC connection string timeout variables to a low value.

+1. You can't stop a DB instance that has a read replica, or that is a read replica.

+1. You can't stop an Amazon RDS for SQL Server DB instance in a Multi-AZ configuration.

+1. You can't modify a stopped DB instance.

+1. You can't delete an option group that is associated with a stopped DB instance.

+1. You can't delete a DB parameter group that is associated with a stopped DB instance.

+1. In a Multi-AZ configuration, the primary and secondary Availability Zones might be switched after you start the DB instance.

+1. To connect to an existing Amazon RDS for SQL Server DB instance using their corporate Active Directory (AD) credentials.
+   - Modify the RDS SQL Server DB instance to use the directory for Windows authentication.
+Create appropriate new logins.
+   - Use the AWS Management Console to create an AWS Managed Microsoft AD.
+Create a trust relationship with the corporate AD
+   - Configure the AWS Managed Microsoft AD domain controller Security Group.
+   - ADConnector not supported here with RDS

+1. To use cloud formation to handle rds secrets and rotation AWS::SecretsManager::Secret -> specify the GenerateSecretString property
+   -> define the database user name in the SecureStringTemplate template.
+   -> Create a resource for the database
+   -> reference the secret string for the MasterUserName and MasterUserPassword properties.
+   -> add a resource of type AWS::SecretsManagerSecretTargetAttachment with the SecretId and TargetId properties set to the Amazon Resource Names (ARNs) of the secret and the database.

+1. If your workload is unpredictable, you can enable storage autoscaling for an Amazon RDS DB instance.
+With storage autoscaling enabled, when Amazon RDS detects that you are running out of free database space it automatically scales up your storage.

+1. There's no Amazon RDS for MySQL DB instance autoscaling service (it's only available for Aurora).
+You can do storage autoscaling for RDS

+1. cannot modify storage until EITHER 6 hours have passed OR the "storage-optimization" status is complete (instance will show "storage-optimization" happens after previous storage capacity has increased -it CAN take more than 6 hours)

+1. Your DB instance must be in the AVAILABLE state for automated backups to occur.
+Automated backups don't occur while your DB instance is in a state other than AVAILABLE, for example STORAGE_FULL.

+1. Automated backups don't occur while a DB snapshot copy is running in the same AWS Region for the same DB instance.

+1. Amazon RDS Proxy allows applications to pool and share connections established with the database, improving database efficiency and application scalability.
+With RDS Proxy, failover times for Aurora and RDS databases are reduced by up to 66% and database credentials, authentication, and access can be managed through integration with AWS Secrets Manager and AWS Identity and Access Management (IAM).

+1. DMS can only use databases and S3 as sources

+1. If onprem source is not DB, Use AWS DataSync to transfer the data from on premises to the S3 bucket.
+Use the Loader command for Neptune to move the data in bulk from the S3 bucket to the Neptune DB instance.

 1. You can set up the DMS replication instance in the same VPC, Availability Zone, and AWS Region of either the source or target database.
 However, if you are only migrating or replicating a subset of data using filters or transformations, it is recommended that you launch the replication instance on the same VPC and Availability Zone where the source database is, to optimize the processing.
 Most of the time, the amount of data transferred over the network to the target database is less compared with the source database.

 1. AWS Database Migration Services (DMS) provides support for data validation to ensure that your data was migrated accurately from the source to the target.
 If you enable it for a task, AWS DMS begins comparing the source and target data immediately after a full load is performed for a table, and reports any mismatches.
 Also, for a CDC-enabled task, AWS DMS compares the incremental changes and reports any mismatches.